Flavia Senkubuge: Early life and education

 Senkubuge was raised in Lady Frere, then in the Transkei.
 She relocated to Queenstown in the Eastern Cape, where she attended Queenstown Girls High School to finish her high school education.
 As the 1996 Eastern Cape Matric of the year, she received the highest honor given in the region.

 Research and career

-She graduated with a PhD in public health, an MMed in public health medicine and an MB ChB from the University of Pretoria.
-Additionally, she has a Fellowship of the College of Public Health Medicine of the Colleges of Medicine South Africa and an MBA from the Edinburgh Business School at Heriot-Watt University in the UK.
-She serves as the Deputy Dean: Health Stakeholder Relations in the Faculty of Health Sciences of the University of Pretoria.
+She graduated with an MB ChB, an MMed and a PhD in public health medicine from the University of Pretoria.
+Additionally, she has a fellowship from the Colleges of Medicine of South Africa and an MBA from the Edinburgh Business School at Heriot-Watt University in the UK.
+She served as the Deputy Dean: Health Stakeholder Relations in the Faculty of Health Sciences of the University of Pretoria.
 In her capacity as Chair of the WHO/AFRO African Advisory Council on Research and Development, she gives advice to the WHO/AFRO regional director on issues pertaining to health research and development in Africa.
 Senkubuge served as the president of the World Conference on Tobacco or Health.
+In 2025, Senkubuge became the Dean of the Faculty of Health Sciences at the University of Pretoria.